-7.6.
+6.6.
 Entity Links

 A SIP trunk between Session Manager and a telephony system is described by an Entity Link.
-Three Entity Links were created; an entity link to Communication Manager for use only by service provider traffic, an entity link to the Avaya SBC and an entity link to Experience Portal.
-To add an Entity Link, navigate to Routing → Entity Links in the left navigation pane and click on the New button in the right pane (not shown).
+Two Entity Links were created; an entity link to Communication Manager for use only by service provider traffic and an entity link to the Avaya SBCE.
+To add an Entity Link, navigate to Routing $\rightarrow$ Entity Links in the left navigation pane and click on the New button in the right pane (not shown).
 Fill in the following fields in the new row that is displayed:

-- Name: Enter a descriptive name. - SIP Entity 1: Select the Session Manager from the drop-down menu (Section 7.5). - Protocol: Select the transport protocol used for this link (Section 5.6). - Port: Port number on which Session Manager will receive SIP requests from the far-end (Section 5.6). - SIP Entity 2: Select the name of the other system from the drop-down menu (Section 7.5). - Port: Port number on which the other system receives SIP requests from Session Manager (Section 5.6). - Connection Policy: Select Trusted to allow calls from the associated SIP Entity. - Click Commit to save.
+- Name: Enter a descriptive name. - SIP Entity 1: Select the Session Manager from the drop-down menu (Section 6.5). - Protocol: Select the transport protocol used for this link (Section 5.6). - Port: Port number on which Session Manager will receive SIP requests from the far-end (Section 5.6). - SIP Entity 2: Select the name of the other system from the drop-down menu (Section 6.5). - Port: Port number on which the other system receives SIP requests from Session Manager (Section 5.6). - Connection Policy: Select Trusted to allow calls from the associated SIP Entity. - Click Commit to save.